ikhwankhalid/grid_bold/README.md

-Some "Produce" `.py` files require subroutine scripts to be run first.
+Some "Produce" `.py` files require "Subroutine" scripts to be run first.
+In the case of the clustering figure, the subroutines generate '.png' files which were combined with the main figure using Inkscape.
 Below is a list of these files and their required subroutines: